tarantool/cartridge-cli/doc/instance-paths.rst

 The commands that operate with running instances compute instance file paths.
 Default paths are passed to every instance on start.
-Other commands use them to communicate with the instance---for example, show the logs or connect to the instance through a console socket.
+Other commands use them to communicate with the instance---for example, to show the logs or connect to the instance through its console socket.

 Path configuration file
 -----------------------